paulodowd/EMATM0054_22-23/Labsheets/Core/L3_ExercisesOnly.md

 <hr>
 <br><br><br><br>

-## Exercise 3: Improving the Example
+## Exercise 3: Improving the Example (30 minutes)

 The example code provided above has significant room for improvement.
+For now, we will continue working with just 1 sensor.

 The below code extract is the part of the routine that waits for the `digitalRead()` measurement to go `LOW`.
 Currently, in extreme cases the sensor may take approximately 2400 microseconds (2.4milliseconds) to complete on a very black surface.
 Furthermore, an ambient light measurement (if the IR LEDs are off) can exceed 5000microseconds (5millisceonds).
 In both cases, millisecond durations are quite long and undesirable.
+Whilst your 3Pi+ is within `while( digitalRead( LS_LEFT_PIN ) == HIGH )` it cannot read other sensors or change motor power, etc.  This is called `blocking` code.

 ```c